dewert99/creusot-experiments/ghost_token.md

+### Motivation

+Safe Rust relies on an aliasing XOR mutability discipline where mutable references are not allowed to alias with any other reference.
+This works well for tree shaped data structures but makes it harder to work with data structure with a more general graph shaped (eg. doubly linked lists, skip lists, etc.).
+Rust has certain safe built in types that allow programmers to work around this restriction by allowing controlled mutation to shared references of these types, but they often involve runtime overhead.
+The alternative strategy for creating graph like data structure is to use raw pointers (which can freely alias) and unsafe Rust, but current Rust verification tools don't currently support verifying these types of unsafe operations.

+### `GhostPtrToken`

-`GhostPtrToken` is a ZST that models the ownership of a collection of pointers which allows for types with aliasing pointers to verified using existing tools.
+`GhostPtrToken` is a ZST that models the ownership of a collection of raw pointers.
+It's specifications are proven in the Rust-Horn-Belt/lambda-rust Coq formalization (THIS STILL NEEDS TO BE DONE!) and can then be used to verify more complex programs using existing tools (Prusti or Creusot).
-It is modeled by a finite partial map that maps pointers that it owns to their values on the heap.
+It is modelled as a finite partial map that maps pointers that it owns to their values on the heap.
+It supports operations that allow the pointers to be temporarily upgraded to shared or mutable references, but it's specification enforce that it doesn't allow for a mutable reference to alias another reference.
 Currently, it enforces that all the pointers it manages are free-able by the global allocator.
+This allows it to support reasoning about memory-management as well as aliasing (a raw pointer managed by a `GhostPtrToken` can replace a `Rc<RefCell<_>>`), giving it an advantage over `GhostCell` which would still require handling this at runtime (eg. with reference counting using `Rc`).

 the API looks something like:
 ```rust